VsevolodOkhrimenko/task_manager/README.rst

 Pre-requirements
 ----------------

 This project built with Docker.
-To build and run it on your machine you will need to install `Docker Engine <https://docs.docker.com/engine/install/>`_ and `Docker Compose <https://docs.docker.com/compose/install/>`_.
+To build and run it on your machine you will have to install `Docker Engine <https://docs.docker.com/engine/install/>`_ and `Docker Compose <https://docs.docker.com/compose/install/>`_.

 Settings